whitelex/cloud-photo-gallery/README.md

 ### Local Development

-1.  **Install Wrangler**: If you don't have it, install it globally.
+1.  **Install Dependencies**: Open your terminal in the project root and run:
     ```bash
-    npm install -g wrangler
+    npm install
     ```

-2.  **Start the development server**: Run the following command from your project root.
-This tells Wrangler to serve your static files from the current directory (`.`).
+2.  **Start the development server**: This command tells Wrangler to serve your project files directly.
     ```bash
-    wrangler pages dev .
+    npm run dev
     ```

 3.  **Open your browser** and navigate to the URL provided by Wrangler (usually `http://localhost:8788`).

 ## 🚀 Deploying to Cloudflare Pages

-This application is a static site, making deployment to [Cloudflare Pages](https://pages.cloudflare.com/) extremely simple via the recommended Git-integration.
+This application is configured with a build step, making it easy to deploy to [Cloudflare Pages](https://pages.cloudflare.com/) via the recommended Git-integration.

 ### Step-by-Step Instructions